WisdmLabs/edwiser-bridge/edwiser-bridge/readme.txt

 * Download the Edwiser Bridge plugin from wordpress.org.
 * Now unzip and upload the folder using the FTP application of your choice.
 * The plugin can then be activated by navigating to the Plugins menu in the admin dashboard.

+= Moodle Plugin Automatic Installation =
+* Download the Moodle edwiserbridge plugin from <a href = "">here</a>.
+* Go to the Plugins menu in Moodle.
+* Click on Install plugins.
+* Upload plugins zip file.
+* Then click on Install plugin from the Zip file.

+ = Moodle Plugin Manual Installation  =
+* Download the Moodle edwiserbridge plugin from <a href = "">here</a>.
+* Now unzip and upload the folder using the FTP application of your choice.
+* The plugin can then be activated by navigating to the Plugins menu in the dashboard.

  = Moodle Configuration =
 Take a look at the link below and follow the steps provided to configure your Moodle website.